CyborgDroid/gekkoIndicators/README.md

 GE_BB: (Bollinger Bands & Z-score)

     this.recommendation = 'short', 'long', or ''.
-Whether zscore is greater than tolerance. this.result         = zscore.
+Whether zscore is greater than tolerance limits. this.result         = zscore.
 Can be used to identify anomalies with price, # trades, volume, or anything else.

     Strat should pass the following settings to the indicator (or default will be applied):